MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 ## Accept community presets for easy setup

 Setup follows the same process as any other community.
 However, this templatized community removes much of the work for creation, setup, and on-going community management.
 Upon creation, the community includes a cover photo, description, and an onboarding checklist right out of the box.
-Content can still be customized by the admin, as needed.
+Admins can customize the community as needed.

 >[!NOTE]
 > Microsoft 365 Copilot licenses must be present in the tenant before this community can be created, but they don't need to be assigned to the network admin or corporate communicator.